 - The District is responsible for designing and conducting an effective annual evaluation process whereby parents can share their ideas about the content and effectiveness of this policy in improving the academic quality of schools receiving Title I funds, and the plan designed to implement it.

-The findings produced by the annual evaluation are analyzed by the FSSD Parent and Family Engagement Committee in designing strategies for parental involvement and are used in the revision of this policy, if necessary.
+The findings produced by the annual evaluation are analyzed by the FSSD Parent and Family Engagement Committee and district/school leadership in designing strategies for parental involvement and are used in the revision of this policy, if necessary.

 RESERVATION OF FUNDS